Category Archives: Thoughts

 6. Rabbits are destructive.
 Unless you’re ready to replace furniture, rugs and electronics every few months, consider the kind of work your house will need to be bunny proofed.
 Rabbits are notorious chewers for a reason; they’re really good at it and actually need to chew in order to grind down their teeth which are constantly growing.
 Rabbits also like to dig and can destroy carpets and finished floors.
 A few things can be done to assuage these behaviors like supervision/interaction, toys that are more appealing than your prized belongings and persistent bunny proofing.
 This is one of the reasons rabbits are often kept in pairs – rabbits tend to be less destructive when they’ve got a friend to socialize with and groom instead of being left alone to plot the demise of your prized antique sofa.

 7. Rabbits are clean but allergies are still a concern.
 Bunnies are very clean (cleaner than cats); they groom themselves, can’t vomit hairballs, make dry very low odor poops and their mouths and digestive tracts harbor few bacteria that are harmful to healthy humans relative to dogs or cats.
 Even if a bunny digs around in its litter box, their nails are much cleaner than the average litter box trained cat.
-Rabbits also have no particular odor, unlike dogs or rodents (rabbits are lagomorphs, not rodents), though their urine can be uniquely pungent if left in litter boxes for more than a handful of days.
+Rabbits also have no particular odor (as long as they’re fixed), unlike dogs or rodents (rabbits are lagomorphs, not rodents), though their urine can be uniquely pungent if left in litter boxes for more than a handful of days.
 They shed most of their fur at once.
 Fortunately this only happens 3-4 times a year but be prepared for an explosion of loose hair when it happens.
 Bunnies do require copious amounts of hay which excites the allergy response in most people just because it can be dusty or because they’re allergic to the specific content of the hay.
 This can be overcome by using orchard grass, timothy hay, oat hay, or any other kind of available hay that doesn’t cause a reaction.

 8. Rabbits do not like to be handled.
 Rabbits are prey animals and usually the last thing that a wild rabbit experiences before dying is being picked up by a predator.
 Their skeletons are lightweight and their bodies are very muscular, allowing rabbits to run at high rates of speed.
 Subsequently, a rabbit can kick hard enough to break it’s own leg or back if it feels threatened.
 I know bunny owners who were well versed and experienced with handling their animal and have had to euthanize it after it kicked at the wrong time.
 Their skin is also delicate, in the environment in which rabbits evolved, this allowed them to escape a predator by leaving skin, an ear or a tail behind.
 This means that a well meaning child (or adult) can seriously injure a rabbit by handling it the way they might otherwise safely play with a cat or dog.
 Domesticated rabbits aren’t robust enough to withstand this kind of accident without immediate veterinary attention.